slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-8/packetizer_raw_output.md

 Clarify the text to explicitly require that the delegated prefix be associated with the actual default router (as determined via RA advertisements) or clearly define under which conditions the DHCPv6 server/relay's link‑local address may be used for Rule 5.5.

+**Severity:** Medium
+  *Basis:* Incorrect or inconsistent association of prefixes with router identities in multihomed deployments can lead to suboptimal source address selection, even though overall connectivity remains unaffected.

+**Confidence:** High

 ---

 ## Report 2: 9762-8-2